 This is why the type of house wrap used is important to control breathability and water management behind the siding while adding a benefit of insulating the walls.
 Any siding no matter how high quality will get water behind it.
 Where the water goes is what needs to be managed better.

-A house wrap that works with a breathable foam back insulated siding would be the best way to insulate the home and prevent water from getting behind the siding by creating support so warping waving and bucking occur less or not at all.
+A house wrap that works with a breathable foam back insulated siding would be the best way to insulate the home and prevent water from getting behind the siding by creating support so warping, waving and buckling occur less or not at all.